adonguye/final_project/README.md

 **Introduction**

+This project aims to create a simple web application that returns information about top trending movies that are associated with languges.
+Some modules are adopted to allow this application to access data efficiently web API and manipulate the data using SQLite into information.
+Then, Flask, Pygal and Plotly are used for data visualization on this website.

 **Data Sources**
 1. The Movie DB, which is the data source for the table "Top Movies" in the database https://developers.themoviedb.org/3/movies/get-top-rated-movies